bgamari/ghc-wiki-import/records/overloaded-record-fields/magic-classes.md

 The updater function will always have a name prefixed with `$upd:`, regardless of whether `OverloadedRecordFields` is enabled.

+**AMG:** I've been considering an alternative implementation that doesn't generate updater functions in advance, but instead produces them on-the-fly when solving constraints.
+This is perfectly possible, but there is a binary size trade-off.

 ### GADT record updates